Supplier income, policy, amounts received in year, receivables

 2. Bonus income: These are typically unique payments made by the supplier and are not based on volume.
 They include payments for marketing support, range promotion and product development.
 These amounts are recognised when the income is earned and confirmed by suppliers.
 An element of the income is deferred if it relates to a future period.

-3. Promotional income: Volumetric rebates relating to promotional activity agreed with the supplier.
-These are retrospective rebates based on sales volumes or purchased volumes.
+3. Promotional income: Rebates based on sales volumes relating to agreed promotional activity.
+These are retrospective rebates based on sales volumes.